-Lecture 7/8, 5.4.1-5.4.7 June 11/18th
+Lecture 7/8, 5.4.1-5.4.7 June 3/17th Contents Computational requirements on the dynamic behavior of the model 5.4.3 5.4.4 Applying the V1 model to visual search and visual segmentation 5.4.5 Other effects of the saliency mechanisms-figure-ground segmentation and the medial axis effect 5.4.6 Input contrast dependence of the contextual influences 5.4.7 Reflections from the V1 model 5.5 Additional psychophysical tests of the V1 saliency hypothesis Lecture 9, The feature-blind "auction"-maximum rather than summation over features 5.5.1 5.5.1 -5.5.5 5.5.2 The fingerprints of colinear facilitation in V1 5.5.3 The fingerprint of V1's conjunctive cells June 24 5.5.4 A zero-parameter quantitative prediction and its experimental test 5.5.5 Reflections-from behavior back to physiology via the V1 saliency hypothesis 5.6 The roles of V1 and other cortical areas in visual selection 5.6.1 Using visual depth feature to probe contributions of extrastriate cortex to atten-Lecture 10, tional control 5.6 - 5.75.6.2 Salient but indistinguishable inputs activate early visual cortical areas but not the parietal and frontal areas July 1 5.7 V1's role beyond saliency-selection versus decoding, periphery versus central vision Implications for the functional roles of visual cortical areas based on their repre-5.7.1 sentations of the visual field 5.7.2 Saliency, visual segmentation, and visual recognition 5.8 Nonlinear V1 neural dynamics for saliency and preattentive segmentation Supplementary?
+5.8.1 A minimal model of the primary visual cortex for saliency computation Dynamic analysis of the V1 model and constraints on the neural connections 5.8 5.8.2 Extensions and generalizations 5.8.3 5.9 Appendix: parameters in the V1 model 6 Visual recognition as decoding 6.1 Definition of visual decoding Some notable observations about visual recognition coding

-Contents Computational requirements on the dynamic behavior of the model 225 5.4.3 5.4.4 Applying the V1 model to visual search and visual segmentation 227 5.4.5 Other effects of the saliency mechanisms-figure-ground segmentation and the medial axis effect 247 5.4.6 Input contrast dependence of the contextual influences 250 5.4.7 Reflections from the V1 model 250 5.5 Additional psychophysical tests of the V1 saliency hypothesis 252 Lecture 9, The feature-blind "auction"-maximum rather than summation over features 5.5.1 252 5.5.1 -5.5.5 5.5.2 The fingerprints of colinear facilitation in V1 257 5.5.3 The fingerprint of V1's conjunctive cells 260 June 25 5.5.4 A zero-parameter quantitative prediction and its experimental test 266 5.5.5 Reflections-from behavior back to physiology via the V1 saliency hypothesis 269 5.6 The roles of V1 and other cortical areas in visual selection 269 5.6.1 Using visual depth feature to probe contributions of extrastriate cortex to atten-Lecture 10, 271 tional control 5.6 - 5.75.6.2 Salient but indistinguishable inputs activate early visual cortical areas but not the parietal and frontal areas 275 July 2 5.7 V1's role beyond saliency-selection versus decoding, periphery versus central vision 279 Implications for the functional roles of visual cortical areas based on their repre-5.7.1 sentations of the visual field 281 5.7.2 282 Saliency, visual segmentation, and visual recognition 5.8 285 Nonlinear V1 neural dynamics for saliency and preattentive segmentation Supplementary?
-5.8.1 A minimal model of the primary visual cortex for saliency computation 286 Dynamic analysis of the V1 model and constraints on the neural connections 5.8 5.8.2 299 Extensions and generalizations 5.8.3 312 5.9 Appendix: parameters in the V1 model 313 6 Visual recognition as decoding 315 6.1 Definition of visual decoding 315 Some notable observations about visual recognition 317 Lecture 11, Recognition is after an initial selection or segmentation 317 6.2.1 6.1 to 6.3.3.
-6.2.2 Object invariance 318 6.2.3 Is decoding the shape of an object in the attentional spotlight a default routine?
-319 6.2.4 Recognition by imagination or input synthesis 321 July 9th 6.2.5 Visual perception can be ambiguous or unambiguous 323 6.2.6 Neural substrates for visual decoding 325 6.3 Visual decoding from neural responses 326 327 6.3.1 Example: decoding motion direction from MT neural responses 6.3.2 Example: discriminating two inputs based on photoreceptor responses 330 6.3.3 Example: discrimination by decoding the V1 neural responses 332
+Lecture 11, 6.1 to 6.3.3.